App version: 0.1.0

 Revolving Line of Credit

-revolving line of credit is one in which the lender offers a set amount of credit that’s available up to the established limit.
+A revolving line of credit is one in which the lender offers a set amount of credit that’s available up to the established limit.
 You can use the funds for ongoing business expenses.
 If you pay it off entirely, the credit limit doesn't go away, and you can continue to borrow up to the credit maximum.For example, let’s say you have a business line of credit with a limit of $100,000.
 You purchase supplies for your business that cost $20,000, so you still have $80,000 available to spend.
 A month later, you pay back $10,000 (without spending anything additional), so you now have $90,000 available to spend.
 One month later, you pay back the remaining $10,000 and have the full $100,000 available to spend.
-This is similar to a credit card, except that money is put directly into your business account up front, giving you access to ongoing cash flow.
+A revolving line of credit works similarly to a credit card, where you can continually make purchases and pay off the balances.

 Non-Revolving Line of Credit